zendratodaeli/exercise-react-ironbnb-client/README.md

 ## Iteration 4: ApartmentDetails

 Implement the logic for `<ApartmentDetails />`.
-This component should be able to display the details of an apartment, based on its id.
+This component should make a call to the API and display the details of an apartment, based on its id.